LukeEmmet/SmolNetSharp/README.md

 There are two classes Gemini.cs and Gopher.cs which let you fetch the content.
 They return the content as a byte array together with the MIME type.

+# Features

+* Client code for Gemini and Gopher, using a common abstraction
+* Ability to set a timeout to abandon long downloads
+* Ability to set a max size to abandon large downloads
+* Converts Gopher item types to mime types
+* Support for Gemini proxies

+Gophermaps are returned with type application/gopher-menu

 # Demo app

 There is a very simplistic test console app in the GeminiConsole folder

 # Acknowledgements

-The Gemini client class was extracted from TwinPeaks by InvisibleUp, although it has been updated and augmented since.
+The Gemini client class was initially extracted from TwinPeaks by InvisibleUp, but has been improved since.

 * see https://github.com/InvisibleUp/twinpeaks